-Nextbit, a software company run by former employees from tech giants such as Apple, Google, HTC, and Amazon, plans to launch its first smartphone on 1 September.
+Nextbit, a software company run by former Apple, Google, HTC, and Amazon employees, plans to launch its first smartphone on 1 September.

 Although an official price has yet to be set, Nextbit revealed in a CNET interview that their device will be priced somewhere between $300 and $400.